-- 1. Everyone has a responsibility to treat forests with respect and to be a conscientious steward of forests and forest resources. - 2.
-Personal actions in the natural environment directly impact the health and resiliency of our forests.
+- 1. Everyone has a responsibility to treat forests with respect and to be a conscientious steward of forests and forest resources. - Our actions in the natural environment directly impact the health and resiliency of our forests.
 For example, how we treat trails and campgrounds, and how we hunt or use fire, can either help or harm forests.
-Landowners have a responsibility to manage trees and forests on their property in a sustainable way. - Choices that we make as consumers affect our ability to sustain forest ecosystems into the future.
+Anyone who manages forests has a responsibility to manage trees and other natural resources in a sustainable and respectful way. - Choices that we make as consumers affect our ability to sustain forest ecosystems into the future.
 By choosing wood and wood fiber products certified by third-party labels, consumers support forest sustainability.